wp-plugins/wordpress-bootstrap-css/readme.txt

 = Is WordPress Bootstrap CSS compatible with caching plugins? =

-The only caching plugin that Host Like Toast recommends, and has decent experience with, is W3 Total Cache.
+The only caching plugin that Worpit recommends, and has decent experience with, is W3 Total Cache.

 This plugin will automatically flush your W3TC cache when you save changes on this plugin (assuming you have